AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/elasticsearch/search-engine-shown-elasticsearch-despite-open-search.md

 ---
-title: "[!DNL Elasticsearch] is shown as the search engine despite [!DNL OpenSearch] installation"
+title: '[!DNL Elasticsearch] is shown as the search engine despite [!DNL OpenSearch] installation'
 description: This article provides a solution for the issue where [!DNL Elasticsearch] is still shown as the search engine for Adobe Commerce on cloud even after installing or upgrading to [!DNL OpenSearch].
+exl-id: cdd8a35d-da6f-46d3-b732-65626487c9bb
 ---
 # [!DNL Elasticsearch] is shown as the search engine despite [!DNL OpenSearch] installation